Chronology of the Second Manassas Campaign

 Sulphur Springs area, and Lee orders Longstreet to move

-to join Jackson.
-Longstreet's march begins that evening.
 McDowell, finding Longstreet in strength, decides not to cross the Rappahannock, with Pope's approval.
 Word reaches Pope around midday that Confederates have passed through Thoroughfare Gap in strength.
 Pope does nothing in reaction to the report.
-(Pope's postbattle report will claim that he did, but the claim is false.)
+(Pope's post-battle report will claim that he did, but the claim is false.)
 At sunset, Jackson's corps reaches Pope's supply line at Bristoe Station.
 Pope quickly learns of their presence, as they prevent Pope's trains from running on the line, and they destroy the railroad bridge over Broad Run. |

 ||||

-| August 27, 1862 | McClellan,
+Aug.
+27, 1862 |

 summoned to Alexandria by Halleck on the preceding day,